Armenian Museum of America

-The Armenian Museum recently unveiled an elegant introductory gallery called "Armenia: art, culture, eternity" that presents major themes and chronology of Armenian culture through significant objects from the collection.
-Topics such as the ancient origins of the Kingdom of Urartu in the Armenian Highlands, the development and invention of a unique Indo-European language and alphabet, the early adoption of Christianity, Armenian medieval illuminated manuscripts, and interconnected trade routes.
+"Armenia: art, culture, eternity" This introductory gallery provides an overview of Armenian culture from antiquity to present-day Armenian experience here in the United States.
+Over fifty objects are on display, illustrating Armenia’s origins in the Asian continent, the invention of a unique Indo-European language and alphabet, the early adoption of Christianity, Armenian medieval illuminated manuscripts, and interconnected trade routes.

 Karsh: Celebrating Humanity